Hassan-318/Youtube/README.md

 **CSS Styling:** CSS is extensively used for styling elements, including fonts, colors, margins, and padding.

-Feel free to explore the YouTube Webpage project and its features.
+Feel free to explore the YouTube page project and its features.
 Whether you're learning about HTML and CSS or looking for inspiration, we hope you find this project informative and enjoyable.
 If you have any questions or suggestions, please don't hesitate to reach out.

+## Contributions
+If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.

 <img width="1280" alt="Youtube" src="https://github.com/Hassan-318/Youtube/assets/142814682/828894a5-b3cc-4a16-8a1f-d29206330861">